 Administrative Departments include City Council, City Clerk, City Manager, Finance, Human Resources, Law, City General, and Public Works Administration.
-For FY 2019, there is a \$467,615 increase.
+For FY 2019, there is a \$55,910 decrease or (0.4%).

-- The City Council budget reflects an increase of \$6,432 for FY 2019 primarily due to the reallocation of expenses related to Council appointed boards and commissions from liasion department budgets into this budget. - The City Manager's budget reflects a \$3,708 decrease from adjusted FY 2018 budget. - The Finance Department budget reflects an increase of \$152,170 from the adjusted FY 2018 budget due to the reallocation of a position back into Finance from the Print Shop and Mailroom due to that operation being reorganized under Community Relations and the previously authorized but unfunded Pension Administrator position being funded for six months. - Human Resources reflects a \$37,045 increase primarily due to funding an employee engagement survey. - City General reflects an increase of \$251,592 due to a one-time transfer of \$139,650 to the Employee Benefit Fund to improve the financial condition of that fund and a \$469,772 transfer to the Capital Projects Fund (funds generate from an increase to the property tax rate) to begin funding for the construction of an additional fire station in the southwest part of the city in FY 2024. - Public Works Administration reflects a \$12,329 increase due to the reallocation of 0.21 FTE from Airport to Public Works Administration as less time will be devoted to FAA capital project drawdowns.
-These duties are being transitioned over to airport staff.
+- The City Council budget reflects a decrease of \$6,020 for FY 2019 primarily due to a mid-year grant received in FY 2018 that will not be continued in FY 2019. - The City Manager's budget reflects a \$4,623 increase from adjusted FY 2018 budget due to the pay package adopted by Council. - The Finance Department budget reflects an increase of \$154,545 from the adjusted FY 2018 budget due to the reallocation of a position back into Finance from the Print Shop and Mailroom due to that operation being reorganized under Community Relations.
+Previously authorized but unfunded Pension Administrator position being funded for six months, also pay package adopted by Council.
+There were a large number of employees eligible for the move to midpoint adjustment. - Human Resources reflects a \$58,683 increase primarily due to funding an employee engagement survey and pay package adopted by Council. - City General reflects a decrease of \$321,431 due to the budget cuts and lower transfers to the Capital Projects fund. - Public Works Administration reflects a \$24,239 increase due to the reallocation of 0.21 FTE from Airport to Public Works Administration (less time will be devoted to FAA capital project drawdowns as these duties are being transitioned over to airport staff) and the pay package adopted by Council. - Law increased by \$24,219 primarily due to pay package adopted by Council. - City Clerk reflects an increase of \$5,232 primarily due to pay package adopted by Council. - Please refer to page 44 for details on the pay package adopted by Council.

 Health and Environment departments include Health and Human Services, Community Development, Economic Development, Cultural Affairs, and the Office of Sustainability.
-For FY 2019, these budgets decreased \$42,365.
+For FY 2019, these budgets increased by \$224,665.

-- The Health and Human Services budget reflects a decrease of \$96,306 primarily due to lower grant funding. - The Cultural Affairs (OCA) budget decreased \$10,254 due to turnover in the department.
+- The Cultural Affairs (OCA) budget decreased \$8,762 due to turnover in the department.
 This budget will continue to coordinate the property management agreements between the John William "Blind" Boone Heritage Foundation and the Boone County Historical Society regarding the curation of the Blind Boone Home and the Maplewood House respectively.
-CAT TV funding of \$35,000 in included for FY 2019. - The Economic Development budget increased \$35,254 primarily due to movement of the Mid-Missouri Regional Planning Commission dues from Community Development to Economic Development. - The Community Development budget reflects an increase of \$56,765 as FY 2019 includes a full year of funding for the right of way Site Inspector position that was added for four months in FY 2018.
+CAT TV funding of \$35,000 in included for FY 2019. - The Economic Development (ED) budget increased \$77,116 primarily due to movement of the Mid-Missouri Regional Planning Commission dues from Community Development to Economic Development and \$29,000 from CVB to Economic Development will be paid to REDI for Economic Development.
+In the previously years budget these funds flowed directly from Convention and Visitors Fund to REDI. - The Community Development budget reflects an increase of \$136,295 as FY 2019 includes a full year of funding for the right of way Site Inspector position that was added for four months in FY 2018 and the pay package adopted by Council. - Health and Human Services increased by \$44,775.
+This is primarily due to the pay package adopted by council. - Office of Sustainability decreased by \$24,759 due to lower expenses for the Climate Action Plan and a decrease in home performance rebates. - Please refer to page 44 for details on the pay package adopted by Council.